ContainerSolutions/core-plans/cassandra/README.md

 	-Dcassandra.logdir="{{pkg.svc_var_path}}/logs"
 ```

-You can copy the whole `config` directory from legacy package and add your
+You can copy the whole `config` directory from the legacy package and add your
 changes if needed.
 Do the same with `default.toml`.

 Build and install the package, you should now have a custom habitat package